MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 ---
 title: What's New in PowerShell 7.4 (preview)
-description: New features and changes released in PowerShell 7.4 (preview) ms.date: 03/21/2023
+description: New features and changes released in PowerShell 7.4 (preview) ms.date: 06/30/2023
 ---

 # What's New in PowerShell 7.4 (preview)

-PowerShell 7.4-preview.2 includes the following features, updates, and breaking changes.
-PowerShell 7.4 is now built on .NET 8.0.0-preview.2.
+PowerShell 7.4-preview.4 includes the following features, updates, and breaking changes.
+PowerShell 7.4 is now built on .NET 8.0.0-preview.4.

-For a complete list of changes, see the [Change Log][01] in the GitHub repository.
+For a complete list of changes, see the [CHANGELOG][15] in the GitHub repository.

 ## Breaking changes

 - Nano server docker images aren't available for this release
-- Add the **ProgressAction** parameter to the common parameters
+- Added the **ProgressAction** parameter to the Common Parameters
 - Update some PowerShell APIs to throw **ArgumentException** instead of **ArgumentNullException** when the argument is an empty string ([#19215][19215]) (Thanks @xtqqczze!)
+- Remove code related to #requires -pssnapin ([#19320][19320])
+- `Test-Json` now uses Json.Schema.Net instead of Newtonsoft.Json.Schema.
+With this change, `Test-Json` no longer supports the older Draft 4 schemas. ([#18141][18141]) (Thanks @gregsdennis!)
+- Output from`Test-Connection` now includes more detailed information about TCP connection tests

 ## Installer updates

 The Windows MSI package now provides an option to disable PowerShell telemetry during installation.
-For more information, see [Install the msi package from the command line][02].
+For more information, see [Install the msi package from the command line][01].

 ## Tab completion improvements

-Many thanks to [@MartinGC94][03] for all the work on improving tab completion.
+Many thanks to **@MartinGC94** and others for all the work on improving tab completion.

 - Fix issue when completing the first command in a script with an empty array expression ([[#18355][18355])